EynErgy/HA_Add-Ons/heimdall/README.md

-# Hassio Add-ons by petersendev: heimdall
+# Home Assistant Add-on: heimdall

 ## About